Not just any team, in this case, but American League West rival Texas.

 But they've also acknowledged what a huge blow it would be for the organization because he's been so instrumental in making poor infielders adequate, good infielders great, and great infielders the best.

 "I don't care where he goes, Wash deserves a shot," injured second baseman Mark Ellis said.
 "I'm just glad he's getting an opportunity.
 Obviously, we'd like it to be somewhere else, so we don't have to face him.
 But for him to get a shot anywhere is exciting.
-I know he's going to interview well.
-I hope he gets the job.
-He deserves it, and hopefully he'll get it."

 The other candidates, according to the paper and mlb.com, are Texas bench coach and Hayward High graduate Don Wakamatsu (considered the front-runner), Mets third base coach Manny Acta and Japanese manager Trey Hilman of the Nippon Ham Fighters.
 Buck Showalter was fired as Rangers skipper last week.